 Chronic kidney disease impacts 1 in 7 people in the United States.
 About a third of people with diabetes are also at risk of developing it.
 With chronic kidney disease, your kidneys slowly lose their ability to keep your body functions balanced well enough.
 There’s no cure and the damage that occurs is not reversible, but it’s possible to live a long life with a treatment plan.

 Learn about why protecting your kidneys is essential, how your diet can help, and how to monitor your kidney health.

 Healthy kidneys clean your blood, helping you stay healthy and alive.
 Kidneys filter wastes and extra fluid from your blood every day.
 When they’re healthy, kidneys also control blood pressure, maintain healthy bones, and tell bone marrow to make red blood cells.

 When both kidneys are slowly damaged, it’s called chronic kidney disease.
 Waste builds up and threatens your health over time.
-If you have chronic kidney disease, paying close attention to what you eat is crucial.
+It's crucial to pay close attention to what you eat if you have chronic kidney disease.

 Eating for kidney health

 Because kidneys remove waste from our bodies, eating the wrong foods can be extra harmful.
 For example, if you have diabetes, your kidneys can be damaged by too much sugar.
 As part of your treatment, you’ll want to develop an eating plan with a registered dietician.
 There are a few guidelines you’ll want to follow:

 Reduce your sodium intake to control blood pressure

 Eat the right amount and types of protein